Facial Action Unit Detection Using Attention and Relation Learning: Related Work

-It is hard to define the attentions of each AU manually, since AUs have no distinct contour and texture and may change across persons and facial expressions.
-A few recent methods use facial landmarks to define the attentions of each AU based on prior knowledge.
-Li et al.~\cite{li2017eac,li2017action} proposed an Enhancing and Cropping Net (EAC) for AU detection by using predefined attentions to enhance and crop the ROIs of AUs.
-The ROI of each AU has a fixed size and a fixed attention distribution, whose location is given by landmarks.
-Sanchez et al.~\cite{sanchez2018joint} employed an hourglass network~\cite{newell2016stacked} for attention map regression to estimate all AU intensities.
-Similarly, the ground-truth attention map of each AU is predefined with a Gaussian distribution, where landmarks determine the center and AU intensities determine the amplitude and size.
-Shao et al.~\cite{shao2018deep} proposed a deep learning based joint AU detection and face alignment framework called JAA, which uses an adaptive attention learning module to adaptively refine initial attentions of each AU predefined by landmarks.
-The shape and the attention distribution of the predefined ROI are only smoothed and correlated regions beyond the predefined ROI are not highlighted.
+There are only a few recent works exploiting the spatial attention mechanism for AU detection.
+Since AUs have no distinct contour and texture and may change across persons and facial expressions, it is hard to annotate their attention labels manually.
+Without the ground-truth attention labels for training data, current works use the prior knowledge to predefine the AU attentions.
+Li et al.~\cite{li2018eac,li2017action} proposed an Enhancing and Cropping Net (EAC-Net) for AU detection by using predefined attentions to enhance and crop the ROIs of AUs.
+The predefined ROI of each AU has a fixed size and a fixed attention distribution, whose location is given by facial landmarks.
+Based on the structure of Enhancing Net (E-Net)~\cite{li2018eac}, Zhang et al.~\cite{zhang2018identity} proposed a method of adversarial training between AU detection and identity recognition.
+The identity classifier is trained to minimize the identity recognition loss while the feature layers are trained to maximize the identity recognition loss, so that the learned features are effective for AU detection while invariant to subject identities.
+Sanchez et al.~\cite{sanchez2018joint} adopted an hourglass network~\cite{newell2016stacked} for AU intensity estimation through regressing from an input image to AU attention maps.
+Similarly, the ground-truth attention map of each AU is predefined as a Gaussian distribution, where a certain landmark determines its central location and the AU intensity determines its amplitude and size.
+Instead of using predefined attentions, Shao et al.~\cite{shao2018deep} proposed the JAA-Net with an adaptive attention learning module to adaptively refine the initially predefined attention of each AU.
+The refined attentions are only limited in the neighboring regions of the predefined attentions, and correlated regions beyond the predefined attentions are not highlighted.

-All these methods demonstrate the effectiveness of attention mechanism for AU detection.
-However, they all use fixed attentions or refine the attentions within a small range, which limits their capacity to model various AUs.
+All these methods demonstrate the effectiveness of the spatial attention mechanism for AU detection.
+However, they all use predefined attentions or refine the attentions within a small range, which limits their capacity to model various AUs with different sizes and non-rigid transformations.